-- A little fruity crunch – There will always be fierce debate about what fruit or veg reigns supreme on a cheeseboard.
+There will always be a fierce debate about what fruit or veg reigns supreme on a cheeseboard.
 In the traditional corner we have thinly sliced apple, juicy grapes (try them frozen) and crunchy celery; make the leap to the modern and we’re looking at figs, radishes, cherries or beetroot (you can get some great infused types to add some further intrigue.)

-- Some crispy bases – We recommend generous slices of cheese at any one time, but what are we piling it on?
+We recommend generous slices of cheese at any one time, but what are we piling it on?
 Digestives give a great contrast to the sharpness of our cheddar – we like our really thick, oaty ones, which are more than a match for our punchy cheese.
-Meanwhile a thin water biscuit is perfect for brie, the rosemary ones available in our gift packs complement our traditional brie perfectly.
-If you’re looking for something more hefty, try chunks of fresh baguette, torn and stacked on the side of the board.
+Meanwhile, a thin water biscuit is perfect for brie, the rosemary ones available in our gift packs complement our traditional brie perfectly.
+If you’re looking for something heftier, try chunks of fresh baguette, torn and stacked on the side of the board.